Little-Star7/HyperAnimal/README.md

 ***Important!!!
 Testing the values in Table 3/9/10*** Download the well-trained six identification models from the [identification models](https://drive.google.com/drive/folders/11Qh4jIZYmq4gKqpWRgvTwUjqgL8E6o-U?usp=sharing), and place them in ./reid/model/rp or ./reid/model/gp or ./reid/model/atrw.

-Download the test data from the [Test data](https://drive.google.com/drive/folders/1KA-W50bNshT8s9gOy0SjNR2zNytKgPhA?usp=sharing)
+Download the test data from the [Test data](https://drive.google.com/drive/folders/1KA-W50bNshT8s9gOy0SjNR2zNytKgPhA?usp=sharing, and place them in ./reid/test_data/redpanda-test or ./reid/test_data/iPanda-test or ./reid/test_data/atrw-test.

 Execute the `test_tb3.sh` script in reid files, which will compute the mAP and CMC values provided in Table 3/9/10 of our paper.